dotnet/AspNetCore.Docs/aspnetcore/security/authentication/facebook-logins.md

 ![image](sociallogins/_static/FBLogin2.png)

-Once you enter your Facebook credentials, then you will be redirected back to the Web site where you can set your email.
+Once you enter your Facebook credentials, then you will be redirected back to the web site where you can set your email.

 You are now logged in using your Facebook credentials: